sass/migrator/test/migrations/README.md

 For each file in `input` that would be modified by this migration, there should be a corresponding file in `output` with the migrated contents. `output` should not contain a file if it would not be changed by the migrator.

+If any warnings should be emitted by this migration, there should be an additional file called `log.txt` that contains the expected printed text.